siyuan-bruce/siyuan-bruce.github.io/_posts/2021-10-02-Mathmatical-Background.md

 Dual here means that for every $$z$$ there is a unique $$z^{*}$$ and vice versa.

 There is a special class of complex numbers that I'll call "phase-factors."
-A phase-factor is simply a complex number whose $$r$-component is 1 .
+A phase-factor is simply a complex number whose $$r$$-component is 1 .
 If $$z$$ is a phase-factor, then the following hold:

 $$\begin{gathered}
 z^{*} z=1 \\